 |Display Name||Verify email address exists [SMTP]|

-It works as follows - as a start the transform finds the right MX (mail server) record for the domain.
+It works as follows - as a start the Transform finds the right MX (mail server) record for the domain.
 It then connects to port 25 (SMTP) of the host.
-The transforms starts the normal SMTP conversation - it issues a HELO (paterva.com) and a MAIL FROM (email@example.com) SMTP commands.
+The Transforms starts the normal SMTP conversation - it issues a HELLO (paterva.com) and a MAIL FROM (email@example.com) SMTP commands.
 Before testing for the supplied email address it issues a RCPT TO with an email address that does not exist (it tests for thisisreallynothere@domain).
-If the error message indicates that the address is not there the transform knows that it can test for the supplied email address.
-If no error is returned during this 'baseline' test the transform returns 'Inconclusive'.
+If the error message indicates that the address is not there the Transform knows that it can test for the supplied email address.
+If no error is returned during this 'baseline' test the Transform returns 'Inconclusive'.

 Typical Use Case

 Try to verify if an Email Address exists.

 We can paste in the URL for Linode's contact page.
 It will be automatically recognised as a URL entity by Maltego.
 From the URL we can find email addresses.
 Using the "Verify email address exists" transform we can check if the returned email address is valid.